Three-dimensional non-kinematic simulation of post-emergence evolution of bipolar magnetic regions and Babcock-Leighton dynamo of the Sun: Cyclic dynamo with Babcock-Leighton -effect

 \subsection{Non-axisymmetric flows}

 In our model, non-axisymmetric flows are driven largely by the non-axisymmetric Lorentz forces and only partially by the random fluctuations in the $\Lambda$-effect.
 Figure~\ref{fig:sfvec} shows a snapshot of the radial field at the surface (top rows) and the radial velocity near the surface (bottom rows).
 Black arrows represent the horizontal flow motions at the surface.
 Strong horizontal flows exist only in the vicinity of the BMRs: When a BMR emerge at the surface which happens instantaneously in our model, horizontal converging flows are driven towards the polarity inversion line with the typical amplitudes of about $100$ m s$^{-1}$.
 This is owing to a strong magnetic tension force of the BMRs that pulls the two spots together.
 This strong converging flow further drives both horizontal outflows and radial downflows along the polarity inversion line, as shown in Fig.~\ref{fig:sfvec}c and d.
 Due to these strong horizontal flows at the surface, a newly-emerged BMR that initially consists of two round-shaped sunspots is quickly deformed into an elongated shape along the polarity inversion line, as seen in Fig.~\ref{fig:sfvec}a.
-This temporal evolution is similar the simulation reported in \S~\ref{sec:temporalevolution} with horizontally-elongated BMRs (Case 1).
-However, it should be noted that we do not include the radiative cooling associated with the active regions in our simulations.
+This temporal evolution is similar to the simulation reported in \S~\ref{sec:temporalevolution} with horizontally-elongated BMRs (Case 1).
+We find that this elongated feature of the BMRs, which is not observed on the Sun \citep[][]{driel2015}, can be greatly suppressed if the Babcock-Leighton $\alpha$-effect is much weaker (Appendix \ref{app:B1}) or if BMRs have much deeper radial extent (Appendix \ref{app:B2}).
+It should also be noted that we do not include the radiative cooling associated with the active regions in our simulations.
 Thus, our model currently lacks the physics required to properly produce the observed inflows associated with active regions \citep{gizon2001,spruit2003}.

 Other interesting non-axisymmetric flow features are low-frequency inertial modes of oscillation, in particular, the equatorial Rossby modes that have recently been detected on the Sun \citep[e.g.,][]{loeptien2018}.
 Figure~\ref{fig:rossby} shows the equatorial power spectrum of latitudinal velocity $v_{\theta}$ near the surface from our non-kinematic dynamo simulation similarly to \citet[][]{bekki2021b}.
 Note that all the spectra are computed in a frame rotating at $\Omega_{\mathrm{ref}}/2\pi=431.3$ nHz.
 We can clearly see the existence of the equatorial Rossby modes as represented by a clear power ridge along the expected dispersion relations (red points) in the spectra for $3 \le m \le 12$.
 In our simulation, these Rossby modes are excited both by the non-axisymmetric random fluctuations in the $\Lambda$-effect and by the non-axisymmetric Lorentz-force, unlike the rotating convection simulation of \citet[][]{bekki2021b} where they are excited by turbulent convective motions alone.
 It is implied that our code can be used to study the magnetic cycle dependence of the Rossby modes (or inertial modes in general) in the future.